wjzz/tutorial-react-jest-enzyme/README.md

 This is the reference repo for the [jest-enzyme-react tutorial](https://github.com/wjzz/dev-notes/blob/master/jest-enzyme-starter.md) I wrote.

-Note that I've been using both yarn and npm, so I have two `.lock` files.

 ## Available Scripts

 In the project directory, you can run: